 Crawl Space Venting

 The addition of vents to crawl spaces can increase air circulation under your home.
 This keeps air from becoming stagnant and keeps condensation from collecting.
-Adding vents also helps dry out areas of the home that are prone to seasonal flooding, or dampness which can cause rot.
+Adding vents also help dry out areas of the home that are prone to seasonal flooding, or dampness which can cause rot.

-Generally fungus treatments only need to be applied to crawlspaces, and their close contact with the ground and continued moisture exposure are conducive to mold growth.
+Generally, fungus treatments only need to be applied to crawlspaces, and their close contact with the ground and continued moisture exposure are conducive to mold growth.

 Havard uses topical fungicide products that kill fungi in wood.
 To ensure the best treatment results and prevent further mold growth, the crawlspace receives additional ventilation.
 For the same reason, Havard also highly recommends installing a vapor barrier.